This post is excerpted from Ken Smith’s presentation at the 2016 National Medicare Supplement Sales Summit in Kansas City, MO.

 - Would cash have helped?
 Everyone answers yes.

-So you see how it works with the four questions and using using Socrates’ approach.
+So you see how it works with the four questions and using Socrates’ approach.
 Those four questions basically take someone right through the need for a critical illness plan, and I haven't made one statement.
 All I've done is ask questions.

-What our job is in the Medicare Supplement market becomes all about finding out what the other person wants and helping them helping them get it.
+What our job is in the Medicare Supplement market becomes all about finding out what the other person wants and helping them get it.
 You’ve seen this before - selling is 98% understanding human beings and 2% product knowledge.

 How do we understand human beings?
 It's easy.
 All we have to do is ask lots of questions.
 If you're doing all the talking, your prospect is thinking “This guy is trying to sell me something”.
 But if you're asking your prospect questions, who are they thinking about?
 The most important person in the world - themselves.